 The fourth element is upeksha, equanimity or freedom.
 In true love, you attain freedom.
 When you love, you bring freedom to the person you love.
 If the opposite is true, it is not true love.
 You must love in such a way that the person you love feels free, not only outside but also inside.
 “Dear one, do you have enough space in your heart and all around you?”
 This is an intelligent question for testing out whether your love is something real.

-Thich Nhat Hanh, a Vietnamese Zen Buddhist monk, is an internationally known author, poet, scholar, and peace activist who was nominated for the Nobel Peace Prize by Martin Luther King Jr. Excerpted from True Love by Thich Nhat Hanh, 2006.
+Thich Nhat Hanh, a Vietnamese Zen Buddhist monk, was an internationally known author, poet, scholar, and peace activist who was nominated for the Nobel Peace Prize by Martin Luther King Jr. Excerpted from True Love by Thich Nhat Hanh, 2006.
 Published by arrangement with Shambhala Publications Inc., Boston.